krisppurg/dimscord/README.md

 waitFor discord.startSession()
 ```
 Please make sure that when you are running your discord bot you would need to define `-d:ssl` example: `nim c -r -d:ssl main.nim`, you can use `-d:dimscordDebug`, if you want to debug.

+## Contributing
+* If you are interested in contributing to Dimscord, I'd recommend reading the CONTRIBUTING.md file.